mobile-cloud-computing/spartial-frontendv2/README.md

 ## Configuration

-Before running the application, you need to set up the following environment variables with your Okta configuration details.
+Before running Spatial, you need to set up the following environment variables with your Okta configuration details.
 Create a `.env` file in the root directory
 Replace yourOktaClientId, yourOktaIssuerUrl, etc., with actual Okta configuration details.
 Request them if you don't have this information.

 ```env